M4GICB/giant_bomb_api_challenge/README.md

 ### Checkout page
 __Overview__\
-The checkout page is currently more of a proof of concept page in an early stage.
+The checkout page is currently in an early development stage.
 As a payment process was not implemented, the checkout page simply displays that the user successfully rented the games in the cart, and displays a full list of the games with their images and a link to view more info on each game.
 In a production business setting, this checkout page would need to be further built out to provide logic for users to enter payment and rental period info as well as include logic for handling what games are checked out for what user and how long they are checked out for.

 ### Game Detail Page
 __Overview__\